voxtourai/voxtourai.github.io/_posts/2025-01-24-ai-creating-custom-thematic-audio-tours.md

 5. **Santa Croce:**
    Pay homage at Michelangelo’s tomb, adorned with sculptures representing Painting, Sculpture, and Architecture.

 This tour goes beyond Florence’s main attractions, delving into the Renaissance master’s profound impact on the city.
+You can find a thematic tour dedicated to Michelangelo in Florence, created by **[VoxTour.ai](https://voxtour.ai)**, **[here](hhttps://voxtour.ai/itinerary?itineraryId=296679af-7991-4565-823f-a2574f405351)**.

 #### Other Examples of Thematic Tours